noureldeennezar/point-of-sale/README.md

-# zpos
+# SmartPOS

-pos application
+POS application

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a point of sale (POS) application that allows users to manage their checkouts in stores easily .

 A few resources to get you started if this is your first Flutter project: